Chuchoruto/COE332-S23/homework03/README.md

 ### Installations Necessary

-In order to run this code the following lines must be executed in the terminal to install pytest and requests
+In order to run this code, the following lines must be executed in the terminal to install pytest and requests

 ```
 pip3 install --user pytest